axmolengine/axmol/docs/hlsl-spec.md

 Axmol uses HLSL as the primary shader source language. `axslcc` generates the backend shader code and runtime reflection used by the RHI.

+Shader sources should use HLSL 2021 syntax within Axmol's Shader Model 5.1-compatible portable subset.
+Some legal HLSL 2021 features are intentionally rejected until Axmol has a defined cross-RHI runtime model for them.

 The public shader contract is:

 - vertex inputs are matched by semantic name and semantic index;